 How is the Light Adjustable Lens inserted during surgery?

-The LAL is inserted by an ophthalmologist using an injector system.
+After the eye is completely numbed for comfort, the LAL is inserted by an ophthalmologist using an injector system.
 Dr. Chu first creates a small incision in the cornea.
 The LAL is then loaded into the injector system, which folds the lens.
 This folding allows the lens to be inserted through the small incision.
 Once inside the eye, the lens unfolds, and Dr. Chu positions it in the correct location.
+The injector system is carefully designed to protect the lens during this process, ensuring that it’s not damaged or contaminated.
+It plays a crucial role in making the procedure minimally invasive, which typically results in quicker recovery times for patients.

 What is the adjustment process for a Light Adjustable Lens?

 The adjustment process for a Light Adjustable Lens (LAL) begins about four weeks after the initial implantation of the lens.
 During these sessions, Dr. Chu at Chu Vision uses a device specifically designed to emit controlled UV light onto the implanted lens.
 This UV light exposure causes the silicone molecules within the lens to rearrange, altering its shape and thus changing the refractive power of the lens.
+These adjustment sessions are tailored to your specific needs.
+The procedure is painless, and patients only need to sit in front of the light delivery device for about a minute while the adjustment takes place.
+Following each adjustment, the patient will typically notice an improvement in visual acuity.
+The full results become apparent after the final adjustment session, which is followed by a ‘lock-in’ procedure.
+During this lock-in procedure, the entire lens is exposed to a different wavelength of UV light to solidify the changes and prevent further modifications.
+This step ensures the long-term stability of the lens’ refractive power.

 Is the Light Adjustable Lens approved by the FDA?